Zac-Rimmer/rg-jnr-tech-test/DOC.md

 - Page content to be split into correct sections based on semantic HTML
 - Streamline CSS, namely the banner background image responsive positions
-- Collections blocks to be in one container and images to change from mobile to desktop and vice versa dependant on screen size
+- ~~Collections blocks to be in one container and images to change from mobile to desktop and vice versa dependant on screen size~~
+    - Decided to do this one as it didn't take too much time and looks cleaner code wise

 ---